DiiSollertia/HoloDB/README.md

 ## To do
 SQL DB Project;

 ERD;

 Google Sheets with readability prioritized;

 CSVs for original music published on YouTube and Spotify;

 Try to source for privated/deleted/otherwise commonly unavailable original music;

 Create a by year compilation video of original music for documentational and promotional purposes;

 Provide published Google Sheets link for accessability

 ## Completed
-MEMEBERS.csv - Easily acessible CSV containing basic information of hololive members
+MEMBERS.csv - Easily acessible CSV containing basic information of hololive members